Quantum computing quantum Monte Carlo algorithm: Introduction

-Here we introduce a hybrid approach that integrates quantum Monte Carlo and quantum computing, leveraging their complementary strengths in representing and processing quantum states, meanwhile mitigating their respective weaknesses of exponentially small average signs and hardware limitations.
-We first introduce upper bounds of the non-stoquaticity indicator (NSI), which measures the seriousness of the sign problem.
-Then we consider full configuration interaction quantum Monte Carlo (FCIQMC)~\cite{booth2009fermion, cleland2010communications}, and show how to efficiently implement it using a quantum computer.
-Since the quantum states (walkers) are now prepared with an optimized quantum circuit, the sign problem of FCIQMC is greatly relieved.
-This has been verified numerically for the N$_2$ molecule (12 qubits) and the Hubbard model (16 qubits).
-We show a drastic decrease of the NSI, the energy variance (with fixed number of walkers), and the number of walkers (to ensure a desired variance) using our method.
-The results also show much higher accuracies for QC-FCIQMC, which are only achievable with much deeper circuits for conventional quantum computing approaches.
+Here, we introduce a hybrid approach that integrates QC and quantum QMC, leveraging their complementary strengths in representing and processing quantum states while mitigating their respective weaknesses—the limitations of shallow circuits for QC and the sign problem for QMC.
+We utilize walkers prepared by a shallow quantum circuit and, for the first time, develop a novel method for efficiently implementing walker propagation using quantum computers.
+This approach addresses the aforementioned challenges and offers a theoretically innovative and practically efficient way to combine QC and QMC.
+The structure of the paper is organized as follows.
+After reviewing the background of QMC and QC in Sec.~\ref{sec:bg}, we introduce non-stoquasticity indicators (NSIs) and their upper bounds in Sec.~\ref{sec:sign_problem}, which measure the seriousness of the sign problem.
+We then consider full configuration interaction quantum Monte Carlo (FCIQMC)~\cite{booth2009fermion, cleland2010communications} and introduce QC-FCIQMC with quantum states (walkers) prepared with an optimized quantum circuit in Sec.~\ref{Sec:QCFCIQMC}.
+We propose an efficient way to scalably implement the QC-FCIQMC procedure by generating walker propagation trajectories using quantum circuits. {We demonstrate that the sampling procedures and the post-processing procedures are efficient and independent of the system size due to a deliberate use of quantum measurements.} Since the walker basis is optimized, the sign problem of FCIQMC is greatly alleviated, as verified numerically for the N$_2$ molecule (12 qubits) and the Hubbard model (16 qubits) in Sec.~\ref{Sec:numerics}.
+We show a drastic decrease in NSIs, the energy variance (with a fixed number of walkers), and the number of walkers required to ensure a desired variance using our method.
+The results also show much higher accuracies for QC-FCIQMC, achievable only with much deeper quantum circuits in conventional quantum computing approaches.